JayeshPatil18/Review-House/README.md

 - **Flutter**: For building the cross-platform mobile application with a seamless and beautiful user interface.
 - **Firebase**: For backend services including authentication, database, and cloud storage to ensure a robust and scalable application.
+- **Node.js**: For backend REST api services to maintain records of users.

 ## Getting Started